AlexScheller/dark-chess/README.md

 Additionally, the "microblog" application and the "Flask Mega Tutorial" is where I first learned how to build a practical application with Flask, so it stands to reason that I would make use of some of the same patterns.

+## Major TODOs

+1. Once python 3.9 is released, switch from using pytz for timezones to the standard library's `ZoneInfo` class.